iotaledger/compass/docs/HOWTO_private_tangle.md

 MAX_DEPTH = 1000
 ```

 `MAX_DEPTH = 1000` - only required on the node where the COO will be issuing milestones.
-If you are creating more than one IRI node, we recommend you remove this option from their `/iri/conf/iota.ini` file.
+If you are creating more than one IRI node, we recommend you remove this option from their `iota.ini` file.
 `MWM = 9` - sets the minimum weight magnitude (MWM) required by a client when performing proof-of-work (PoW).
 The minimum value that can be configured is 9.
 A value lower than that requires code changes in the network stack.
 Keep in mind that an MWM of 9 requires a negligible amount of PoW, so we do not expect any requirement to lower it further.
 For comparison, the IOTA Mainnet Network uses `MWM = 14`.
 `COORDINATOR` - we will bootstrap the coordinator in **Step 2** and replace the setting value with the correct value.